bangbangcon/west/content/CFP.md

 “here’s my favorite assembly instruction” rather than “here’s an overview of how assembly works”.

-The submission deadline is **Friday, November 30**.
+The submission deadline is **Sunday, December 8th**.
 We’ll accept as many of your amazing talks as we can.
 You can submit more than one talk proposal.

 **Proposals will be [anonymized to avoid bias](https://organicdonut.com/2018/03/the-con-talk-anonymization-and-selection-process/)**.
 Although we ask for your name,